Skip to main content

 That energy sparks the interactive classroom discussions and blogs that convey the message that we need to work together to find better management solutions locally, nationally and internationally, and that we need to find better ways to adapt to climate impacts on our oceans.
 Educating students and their parents about their relationship to seafood as a resource is perhaps the best way to ensure we take care of that resource so it can sustain us.

-Jennifer Halstead, Digital Advisor
+Jennifer Halstead, Communications Manager

 For as long as I can remember, the ocean has been my favorite place.
 The dynamics of the ocean, from roaring waves to calm waters, have always called to my soul.
 For a long time, it was just a place to visit.
 As I got older, I saw the damage we were doing to our planet, and often the ocean was forgotten in those conversations.
 When I embarked on my college journey, I knew the environment would be the focus, and I ended up diving deep into the ocean.